BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Results

-Table~\ref{tab:Perf_table} shows the summary results of different models, where we compare the sensitivity (recall), specificity, precision, F1-score, AUC, and MCC of our proposed method \textit{BayesBeat} against state-of-the-art baselines.
-More specifically, we show three versions of \emph{BayesBeat} by varying uncertainty thresholds (no threshold, 0.05, and 0.01).
-These variations essentially demonstrate how \emph{BayesBeat} generates high uncertainty scores for noisy signals and filtering such signals by setting low uncertainty threshold substantially improves detection performance.
+Table~\ref{tab:Perf_table_test} shows the performances of different models, where we compare sensitivity (recall), specificity, precision, F1-score, AUC, MCC and coverage percentage of \textit{BayesBeat} against state-of-the-art methods on test set of the redistributed dataset. {We show performances of \emph{BayesBeat} for no uncertainty threshold i.e., on the entire test set as well as for uncertainty bound of 0.05.
+The two sets of metrics essentially demonstrate how \emph{BayesBeat} generates high uncertainty scores for noisy signals and filtering such signals by setting low uncertainty threshold substantially improves detection performance without resorting to any explicit signal quality estimation training that might itself suffer from erroneous quality labelling.}

-We observe that \textit{BayesBeat}, with its uncertainty estimation capability, significantly outperforms all the state-of-the-art methods.
-Compared to~\cite{shen2019ambulatory}, \textit{BayesBeat} achieves 7.1\% - 9.2\% higher F1 score (depending on the selected uncertainty threshold).
-BayesBeat also outperforms \emph{DeepBeat} (Torres \emph{et al.}~\cite{torres2020multi}) by a large margin (10-20\% depending on \emph{DeepBeat}'s excellent signal separation).
-It is noted that while \emph{DeepBeat} achieves a 0.8 sensitivity score when no extra excellent signal separation stage is applied, this severely affects other metrics resulting in the lowest performance (Specificity, AUC, MCC) rendering it unsuitable for any practical application.